autonomousvision/carla_garage/README.md

 The training dataset will be released at a later point.

 ### Training in PyCharm
 You can also run and debug torchrun in PyCharm.
-To do that you need to set your run/debug configuration as follows:
+To do that you need to set your run/debug configuration as follows:\
-Set the script path to `/path/to/train.py`
+Set the script path to: `/path/to/train.py` \
 Set the interpreter options to:
 ```Shell
 -m torch.distributed.run --nnodes=1 --nproc_per_node=1 --max_restarts=0 --rdzv_id=123456780 --rdzv_backend=c10d